shreymahendru/n-app/README.md

 #### **onDismount**

-This method is executed when the page template is disMounted on the **DOM**.
+This method is executed when the page template is disMounted from the **DOM**.

 ```typescript
 protected onDismount(): void